Selkirk Flood Protection Scheme

-In April, Issue 2 of our Main Works Newsletter was distributed to all residential properties and businesses within the Ettrick Catchment (plus a few in Galashiels and Hawick whose postcodes overlap boundaries).
-The positive response to this has led us to continue with this catchment-wide distribution.
-Issue 3 is being distributed from 13th July and can be read here.
+Issue 4 of our Main Works Newsletter is being distributed to all residential properties and businesses within the Ettrick Catchment (plus a few on the outskirts of Galashiels and Hawick) during late October and will be uploaded to this website soon after.
+Previous issues are available to view here.
 We hope you find these newsletters useful and informative and welcome any thoughts or comments you may have.

 We hope you find this website useful and look forward to providing a further update about the Main Works in the coming months.